How to Use a VPN on Public WiFi on Mac

 2. Make sure your VPN is disconnected.
 This is required to pass through the captive portal.

 3. Connect to the WiFi network.
 Wait for the captive portal popup.
-If it does not appear, open Safari and visit http://neverssl.com.
+If it does not appear, open Safari and visit http://neverssl.com - or follow the captive portal troubleshooting guide if it still will not show.

 4. Complete the portal login.
 Accept terms or enter credentials.